4-H: Camping

 Each state runs its own camping program.
-The world’s first 4-H camp was held in July 1915 on the Crouch family farm along the Tygart Valley River near Elkwater, Randolph County, West Virginia.
-The youth in attendance named the location “Camp Good Luck.”
+The world's first 4-H camp was held in July 1915 on the Crouch family farm along the Tygart Valley River near Elkwater, West Virginia.
+The youth in attendance named the location Camp Good Luck.

-The first state 4-H camp was held at Jackson's Mill outside of Weston in Lewis County, West Virginia.
+The first state 4-H camp was held at Jackson's Mill outside of Weston, West Virginia.
 4-H camping programs in most states are run through land-grant institutions, such as Washington State University, which runs the Washington program, and Pennsylvania State University runs Pennsylvania's.
 The Georgia 4-H camping program has the largest youth center in the world, called Rock Eagle.

-On July 8, 2015, to mark the centennial of 4-H camping, youth from Randolph County traveled back to the original Camp Good Luck site for a special commemoration and campfire program.
-A stone marker honoring Camp Good Luck had been placed adjacent to US 219 near the site, but was relocated nearby to a spot off of Bell Crouch Rd. for greater safety and accessibility through the efforts of Randolph County 4-H volunteers and the West Virginia Division of Highways.
+On July 8, 2015, to mark the centennial of 4-H camping, youth from Randolph County, West Virginia traveled back to the original Camp Good Luck site for a special commemoration and campfire program.
+A stone marker honoring Camp Good Luck had been placed adjacent to US 219 near the site, but was moved to a spot off of Bell Crouch Rd. for greater safety and accessibility through the efforts of Randolph County 4-H volunteers and the West Virginia Division of Highways.

 Five- to eight-year-old youth

-Some states offer programs for youth in grades K-3 called Cloverbuds, Cloverkids, 4-H Adventurers, Primary Members, or Mini 4-H. Most states prohibit this age group from competition due to research in child development demonstrating that competition is unhealthy for youth ages five to eight.
+Some states offer programs for youth in grades K-2 called Cloverbuds, Cloverkids, 4-H Adventurers, Primary Members, or Mini 4-H. Some states prohibit this age group from competition due to research in child development demonstrating that competition is unhealthy for youth ages five to eight.

 Collegiate

 Many colleges and universities have collegiate 4-H clubs.
 Usually members are students who are 4-H alumni and want to continue a connection to 4-H, but any interested students are welcome.
 Clubs provide service and support to their local and state 4-H programs, such as serving as judges and conducting training workshops.
 They are also a service and social group for campus students.
-The very first collegiate 4-H club started in 1916 on the Oklahoma State University - Stillwater campus.
+The first collegiate 4-H club started in 1916 on the Oklahoma State University - Stillwater campus.